mbr90/Noroff-HTML-CSS-CAAssignment/README.md

 The first iteration of this site was a result of the course assignment for HTML and CSS at Noroff.
 It was supposed to be a properly functioning, responsive website.
 With several pages and functionality as per the assignment brief.

-THe next iteration was to add JavaScript to the site, for form validation and fetching information from an api among other things.
+The next iteration was to add JavaScript to the site, for form validation and fetching information from an api among other things.

+More functionality will be added to this site as my studies progress.
+As my skills improve I envision that I might design the site from the ground up again, as there are some choices that I would make differently at this stage of my developer journey

 ## Built With